Theth To Valbona Hike In The Albanian Alps

 Like we said above, while the Theth to Valbona hike is “only” a day hike, the entire trip takes much longer.
-To make the most of the journey and not skip major highlights, we recommend allocating four days to this Albanian Alps excursion.
+We recommend allocating four days to this Albanian Alps excursion to make the most of the journey and not skip major highlights.

 - Day 1: Travel from Shkodra to Theth + hike to Denelle / overnight in Theth

 - Day 2: Hike to the Blue Eye of Theth (possibly including the Grunas Waterfall) / overnight in Theth